Anthropology Southern Africa

 Anthropology Southern Africa is a quarterly peer-reviewed academic journal published by Routledge on behalf of the association "Anthropology Southern Africa".
 It was established in 1978 as the Suid-Afrikaanse Tydskrif vir Etnologie/South African Journal of Ethnology, obtaining its current name in 2002.
 Since 2014, the journal has been co-published by Routledge and NISC (National Inquiry Services Centre) on behalf of the association.
 It covers ethnographic and theoretical research in social and cultural anthropology in Southern Africa, a subfield of African studies.
 The editors-in-chief in 2023 are Teresa Connor (University of Fort Hare), Sethunya Tshepho Mosime (University of Botswana), and Leah Junck (University of Cape Town).

 Abstracting and indexing

-The journal is abstracted and indexed in Anthropological Literature, EBSCO databases, Scopus, and the Social Science Citation Index.
+The journal is abstracted and indexed in Anthropological Literature, EBSCO databases, Scopus, and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 0.579.